Rehband/Getting-And-Cleaning-Data/CodeBook.md

 **Subject**     INTEGER

-                Identifies one of the thirty subjects in the original experiment.
+                Identifies the subjects in this experiment.

-                1, 2, 3, ..., 30
+                Range from 1 to 30.

 **Activity**    CHARACTER

-                Descriptive names for the six activities observed in the original experiment.
+                Represents descriptive name for one of the six activities performed by subjects.

                 Walking
                 Walking Upstairs